 Here’s what that looks like in practice:

-Captain PIC time4:004:00 (acting PIC)
+| Captain PIC time | 4:00 | 4:00 (acting PIC) |

-First officer PIC time0:001:30 (sole manipulator)
+| First officer PIC time | 0:00 | 1:30 (sole manipulator) |

 This distinction matters enormously for pilots building PIC hours toward an ATPL or airline minimums.
 A first officer with 3,000 FAA hours might have 1,500 hours of PIC under FAA rules but only 200 hours of PIC under EASA rules (from PICUS time and any flights where they were designated commander).
 When applying to a European airline, it’s the EASA number that counts.

-EASA defines night based on civil twilight: the period when the center of the sun is more than 6 degrees below the horizon.
+EASA defines night based on civil twilight: the period between the end of evening civil twilight and the beginning of morning civil twilight, unless the appropriate authority prescribes another sunset-to-sunrise period.
 The duration of twilight varies significantly by latitude and season.
 A flight departing Helsinki in December enters night conditions much faster than the same flight in June.

 For a full breakdown of how night calculations work (and why the +30/-30 shortcut is wrong), see our guide on how night time is actually calculated.